 For profound fitness, heart health, and weight control, it is recommended to walk a whopping 10,000 steps most days of the week.
 If you think that is no big deal, then think again.
 If you haven’t tracked your steps using a pedometer, you probably have no idea how many steps you take in a day.
 On an average, 2000 steps are about 1.6 km, so walking 10,000 steps means walking about 8 km.

 Well, most of us walk briskly at about 5.6 km per hour which takes about 17 minutes per 1.6 km or about 85 minutes for 8 km.
 The faster your pace (MPH), the faster you can walk the 8 km.
 If you walk at a pace of 4 MPH, then you will take 15 minutes to walk 1.6 km or approximately one and a half hours to walk 8 km.
-If you walk 5 MPH (which is a jog for most folks), then it will take 12 minutes to walk 1.6 km or 1 hour to walk 8 km.
+If you walk 5 MPH (which is like jogging), then it will take 12 minutes to walk 1.6 km or 1 hour to walk 8 km.

 A person aged 45 and weighing 70kg can burn about 400kcal by walking 10,000 steps briskly (3 to 5mph).
 If you're trying to lose weight, you should aim to burn 600 more calories than you take in through food and drink every day.
 This is best achieved by a combination of diet and exercise.